racker/salus-tools/go/README.md

 ```

 ## Configuration
 There are two basic modes in which the tests run, local and full, (depending on the corresponding value in the config file).
-The local mode is a slightly stripped down version which requires less configuration, mostly of ssl certs etc, (you should just be able to run included config-local.yml file without changes.)
-It also doesn't use a public poller so you don't need to set that up separately.
-It also doesn't require the auth service.
-So if you start the other services locally, and run the commands:
+Local mode is a slightly stripped down version, meant to run on your laptop.
+It requires less configuration, mostly of ssl certs etc, (you should just be able to run included config-local.yml file without changes.)
+It also doesn't use a public poller or auth service so you don't need to set those up separately.
+Just start the other services locally, and run the commands:
 ```
 make
 ./e2et   -config=config-local.yml
 ```
 It should all work.

-The full mode excercises everything including the auth service, and public pollers and requires significantly more configuration.
+Full mode excercises everything including the auth service, and public pollers and requires significantly more configuration.
 It requires a regular user account as well as an admin account.
-A sample full config file is [here](file://./config-dev.yml).
+A sample full config file is [here](./config-dev.yml).
 In addition, it requires the following env vars to be set:
 ```
 E2ET_REGULAR_API_KEY   the api key of regular user account E2ET_ADMIN_API_KEY     the api key of admin user account